NIGON208/miele-lxiv/doc/how-to-build.md

 			    └── jpeglib8.h

 ---
-# Step 4
+## Step 4 - Prepare to build the application
 - Create symbolic links from the `Binaries/` directory to the directories where you installed the toolkits, unless you installed the toolkits directly there.

 ---
-# Step 5
+## Step 5 - Build and run the application
-- Now you should be able to launch the Xcode project and build the application, or if you prefer build it directly from the command line using `xcodebuild`.
+- Now you should be able to launch the Xcode project and build the application, or if you prefer build it directly from the command line:

+		$ xcodebuild -configuration Development -target "miele-lxiv"

-- Make sure in the build scheme you select the "Development" configuration, otherwise you might have issues with missing certificates for signing the app.
+- When you build the scheme `miele-lxiv` you should select the `Development` configuration, otherwise you might have issues with missing certificates for signing the app.
+- before running the built application, make sure your system has JPEG and TIFF shared libraries installed in the system.
+You might have to install them like this

+		$ brew install jpeg libtiff